 5. Cognitive agents:

-Smart chatbots that use a combination of ML and NLP to provide automated customer service representatives that reduce the burden on service staff and, in some cases, excel at selling and understanding customers.
+Smart chatbots that use a combination of ML and NLP to provide automated customer service representatives reduce the burden on service staff and, in some cases, excel at selling and understanding customers.

 The technologies listed above are the basic building blocks forming an IPA solution.
 Although implied, we would also add Computer Vision Technology (CVT) to the list of tools that make up IPA technology.